 He pulled her face up, kissed her hard.
 "I love you.
 Dawn loves you.
 We love Buffy too, but getting her back won't change how we feel about you."

 She wished she could believe him.
 She knew he believed what he was saying.
 But nobody could predict what Buffy's return would mean for her or for any of them.
 Even for Buffy herself.
-Faith wondered, not for the first time, just what kind of Buffy they would be getting back.
+Faith wondered, not for the first time, just what kind of Buffy they'd be getting back.
 Not that it mattered.
-Way Faith figured it, none of them were going to like her.
+Way Faith figured it, none of the possible Buffys were going to like her.

 She gave Giles a quick, hungry kiss, then pulled out of his arms.
 "So where are we headed?
 And how can I help?"

-Anya was indignant.
+Anya seemed indignant.
 "You mean D'Hoffryn is helping you?
 For computer lessons?"

 "An.
 Hon.
 Give me the phone."
 Xander tried to gently pry it from her grasp.